pumpkintheproot/haades.xyz-but-better/README.md

-just a personal bio page
+just a NON-personal bio page because I STOLE this code. check out da project this be forked from tho. kthx.